mousebyte/luaclasslib/docs/usage/inheritance.rst

 .. attention::

-   Userdata classes cannot inherit from classes definied in Moonscript.
+   Classes defined in Moonscript cannot inherit from userdata classes.
 This is an edge case and is not planned to be supported in the future.

 * `luaC_getparent` will push a copy of a class's parent onto the stack.